-Kip McGrath Ian Campbell Trevor Folsom Diane Pass (appointed on 1 February 2017)
+Kip McGrath Ian Campbell Trevor Folsom Diane Pass

 Principal activities

 The principal activities of the consolidated entity during the course of the financial year continued to be the sale of franchises and providing services to franchisees in the education field.
 The consolidated entity operates in Australia and overseas, principally in the United Kingdom and New Zealand.